onaio/fhir-tooling/importer/README.md

 - The first  column __name__ is the only one reqired
 - If the status is not set it will default to __active__
 - [careteam_full](/importer/csv/careteams/careteam_full.csv) shows more options available
+- The third column is the request method, can be either create or update.
+Default is set to create
+- The fourth column is the version.
+Default is set to 1 for creation, needs to be set when updating
+- The fifth column is the id, which is required when updating
+- The sixth columns is the identifier, in some cases this is different from the id
+- The seventh column is the organizations.
+This is only useful when you want to assign a few organizations when creating careteams.
+The format expected is a string like `orgId1:orgName1|orgId2:orgName2|orgId3:orgNam3`.
+Otherwise use the "Assign careTeams to organizations" csv below.
+- The eighth column is the participants.
+This is only useful when you want to assign a few users when creating careteams.
+The format expected is a string like `userId1:fullName1|userId2:fullName2|userId3:fullName3`.
+Otherwise use the "Assign users to careteams" csv below

 ### 5. Assign locations to parent locations